DimABSA/DimABSA2026/README.md

 - **Subtask 2: Dimensional Aspect Sentiment Triplet Extraction (DimASTE).**
   Extract *(target/aspect term, opinion term, VA score)* triplets from text.

-Participants may choose to participate in one or more of these subtasks, depending on their research interest or application focus.
+The subtasks shared in both Track A and Track B are described below.
+Participants may choose to participate in one or more, depending on their research interests or application focus.

 ## Subtask 1: Dimensional Aspect Sentiment Regression (DimASR)